-Are you interested in using Pampered Chef baking tubes, or have you purchased these baking tins?
+Are you interested in using decorative baking tubes, or have you purchased these baking tins?
 These can be a fun, unique way to bake bread and other baked goods.
 You simply bake the food in the tin, then cut it into pieces when it has cooled.
-Doing so, depending on the shape, creates a solid shape.
-Try star-shaped banana bread or round pieces of bread with the baking tubes.
+Try star-shaped banana bread or round slices of bread with the baking tubes.

 It's not always an easy process, though.
-Using Pampered Chef baking tubes may require a little trial and error baking time depending on the tube, your oven, and the recipe.
+Using these baking tubes may require a little trial and error for the ideal baking time depending on the tube, your oven, and the recipe.

 What You'll Need

-Here are some directions to using Pampered Chef baking tubes along with some baking tips.
+Here are the directions for using decorative baking tubes along with some general tips:

-- Spray vegetable shortening inside the tube and inside caps prior to using.
+- Spray nonstick cooking spray inside the tube and inside caps prior to using.
 This will prevent your dough from sticking.

 - Bake, with top cap in place, in the vertical position in a pie plate or other pan with sides.
-The batter may seep out of bottom or overflow the top, so you want to have something beneath the tube to catch any spills (Saves you the time of having to clean the oven in the event of a spill.)
+The batter may seep out of the bottom or flow over the top, so you want to have something beneath the tube to catch any spills.

 - Baking time is usually around an hour at 375 F to 400 F. Follow the recipe as usual.